-Few felt the heat quite like construction workers, public works professionals, and athletes, whose work requires exposure to the elements.
+Few feel the heat quite like construction workers, public works professionals, agricultural workers, and athletes, whose work requires exposure to the elements.

 In order to provide a safe environment for work and play without unnecessary reactionary heat cancellations, businesses, schools, and local governments are increasingly turning to wet bulb globe temperature (WBGT) to inform risk management decisions.
 Moving forward, we’ll…